dyno-star/dyno-star/README.md

 📫 How to reach me:
 Reach out to me on [LinkedIn](https://www.linkedin.com/in/ezeanyaegbu)

-⚡ Fun fact: I built a random recipe generator using OpenAI's API with limited ingredients.
+⚡ Fun fact: I built a software to help students on campus look for their lost items.

 ## 🌐Socials
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-0077B5?logo=linkedin&logoColor=white)](https://www.linkedin.com/in/ezeanyaegbu)